Merkoba/Hue/README.md

 "encryption_cost": 12
 >This is used for the password hashing.
 A cost of 12 are 4096 salt rounds.
 The more rounds, the more secure the hash is, but it takes longer to process.

+"mail_enabled": true
+>Whether a mailgun account is to be used for mail delivery, for example for password resets.
+If this is enabled, the "Forgot Password" link will appear in the login page.

 The following reside in config.secret.json: